trampgeek/moodle-qtype_coderunner/Readme.md

 is a moodle-xml export format file containing the definitions of all the built-in question types.
-During installation, and at the end of any version upgrade, the prototype questions from that file are all loaded into a category CR\_PROTOTYPES in the system context.
-A system administrator can edit those prototypes but this is not generally recommended as the modified versions will be lost on each upgrade.
-Instead, a category LOCAL\_PROTOTYPES (or other such name of your choice) should be created and copies of any prototype questions that need editing should be stored there, with the question-type name modified accordingly.
+During installation, and at the end of any version upgrade, the prototype questions from that file are all loaded into a category `CR_PROTOTYPES` in the system context.
+A system administrator can edit those prototypes but this is not recommended as the modified versions will be lost on each upgrade.
+Instead, a category `LOCAL_PROTOTYPES` (or other such name of your choice) should be created and copies of any prototype questions that need editing should be stored there, with the question-type name modified accordingly.
 New prototype question types can also be created